-Goal 3: Encourage the Production and Preservation of Housing for All Income Categories including the City's workforce, particularly around light rail stations.
+Goal 3: Encourage the Production and Preservation of Housing for All Income Categories, particularly around high quality transit, including workers in the City that provide goods and services.

-Policy 3.1: Preserve the existing supply of affordable income-restricted housing.
+Preserve the existing supply of affordable/income-restricted housing.

-Policy 3.2: Cooperate with and assist developers of extremely low-, very low-, low-, and moderate income housing and workforce housing.
+Cooperate with and assist developers of extremely low-, very low-, low-, and moderate income housing and workforce housing.

-Policy 3.3: Support federal, state, and local legislation that has the potential to provide funding and/or incentives for the development or preservation of housing affordable to extremely low-, very low-, low-, and moderate income households and the City's workforce.
+Support federal, state, and local legislation that has the potential to provide funding and/or incentives for the development or preservation of housing affordable to extremely low-, very low-, low-, and moderate income households and the City's workforce.

-Policy 3.4: Encourage the distribution of affordable housing throughout the City.
+Encourage the distribution of affordable housing throughout the City.

-Policy 3.5: Encourage the construction of mixed income housing developments that provide housing for a variety of income levels from extremely low-income up through and including market rate.
+Encourage the construction of mixed income housing developments that provide housing for a variety of income levels such as extremely low-income up through and including market rate.

-Policy 3.6: Provide development incentives for the construction of affordable housing.
+Provide development incentives for the construction of affordable housing.

-Policy 3.7: Explore targeting new housing development in close proximity to high quality transit and particularly light rail stations.
+Explore targeting new housing development opportunities in close proximity to high quality transit.